 There are several options, and it won’t be possible to cover them all in this article.
 But here are some of the top choices for online businesses that serve as income-generating assets.

 A lot of work and effort goes into building a profitable and successful website.
 But you can skip that stage by purchasing an established online business that’s already profitable.
 Of course, you’ll need some capital to invest, but in the right situation, it can be an excellent investment that outperforms traditional investments.
 In addition, once you purchase the website/business, you could outsource any work you’re not willing or able to do on your own.

 Some websites and online businesses require a lot more ongoing attention than others.
 If your goal is to own an asset that generates revenue without becoming a full-time job, determine how much time is required to run the business before purchasing it.

 It’s also important to note that buying an existing website or blog is a high-risk, high-reward investment.
 Many people who buy sites ultimately wind up failing.
 So don’t risk any money that you can’t afford to lose.
 It’s also a good idea to gain some experience building a site from scratch before buying existing sites, which will reduce your risk.

 While blogging gets a lot of attention as a great way to make money online, running a blog can be high maintenance.
 A much lower-maintenance alternative is to create a niche website instead.

 A niche website is similar to a blog, but the content is highly focused on one particular topic.
-The main reason that niche websites can be lower maintenance than blogs is that the majority of your traffic is likely to come from Google searches and so you won’t have a lot of regular readers who visit your site frequently waiting for new content.
+The main reason niche websites can be lower maintenance than blogs is that most of your traffic will likely come from Google searches.
+So you won’t have many regular readers who visit your site frequently waiting for new content.